-Type of Policy: PCOB Operating Procedures Policy No. PCOB-1 Subject: POWERS AND DUTIES Approval: City County Resolution, as required per Va.
+Type of Policy: PCOB Operating Procedures Policy No. PCOB-1 Subject: POWERS AND DUTIES Approval: City County ResolutionBy Vote of City Council, as required per Va.
 Code § 9.1-601(D) Approval Date: DRAFT Effective Date:

 Virginia Code § 9.1-601(D) states "The governing body of the locality shall establish the policies and procedures for the performance of duties by the law-enforcement civilian oversight body."
 The purpose of these Police Civilian Oversight Board ("PCOB" or "Board") Operating Procedures is to set forth the policies and procedures that govern the Charlottesville PCOB in the performance of its duties.